r3v3r3seEntropy/Alex-website-2/content/authors/admin/_index.md

 I﻿'m an antidisciplinary mathematician seeking to popularize knowledge and do what I can to bring about a better future.
 I belief this involves not only designing systems, but also finding strategies that can be acted out by regular people to bring about that future.
 While I do consider myself a capable researcher of any topic, I pride myself on my ability to take difficult material and find new ways to popularly present it, making it accessible to everyone rather than just the elites of academia.

-By calling myself antidisciplinary I am declaring my intention to reject the confining of oneself to a particular niche specialization.
-I am a mathematician, and I think as such.
-However, I intend to bring that viewpoint to any area that my interests take me, whether it be economics, sociology, cybernetics, philosophy or history, in order to pursue a holistic view of the world and provide a unique analytical perspective that perhaps couldn't be found elsewhere.
+By calling myself antidisciplinary I am declaring my intention to reject the confining of myself to any particular niche specialization.
+I am a mathematician, and I think like one.
+However, I intend to bring that viewpoint wherever my interests take me, whether that be economics, sociology, cybernetics, philosophy or history, in order to both pursue a holistic view of the world and to provide a unique analytical perspective that perhaps couldn't be found elsewhere.

 [C﻿lick here for my resume](https://drive.google.com/file/d/1Q8EBvrYOPQAnS0-oF-izV9fKw0N9Z-rc/view?usp=sharing)